-The following extract ‘The Frontier War’ was part of an address that I gave in September 2013 for the launch of the Catholic Social Justice Statement.
+The following extract ‘The Frontier War’ was part of an address I gave in September 2013 for the launch of the Catholic Social Justice Statement.
 It was carried on this blog at the time.
-It was one of many blogs that I have posted concerning the Frontier War and also the Maori Wars.
+It was one of many blogs I have posted concerning the Frontier War and also the Maori Wars.
 Our military association with New Zealand did not begin in 1915 at Gallipoli.
 It began when we sent ships and troops to fight against the Maori people in New Zealand in the mid 19th Century.

 The Frontier War